radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 We need to enable the open-source community to build and experiment with imperfect things.
 We need to provide an extensibility model that supports “Bring your own technology”, define and use it with Radius.
 This will help us to meet the community where they are and enable them to experiment and leverage their work as open-source contributions.

 One of the high value extensibility points in Radius is Recipes.
 We have received interests to create custom resource types, define Recipes for the custom resource types and use it in the Radius application.
-Today Radius Extenders helps in creating custom resource types, but they are untyped and have limitations.
+Today Radius Extenders helps unblock users by modeling any kind of technology in an untyped way, but they are not first-class in the same way a custom type is.
 The goal of providing resource extensibility is to empower developers or infrastructure operators to author and run their applications with custom resource types seamlessly in Radius and use all the other features such as Recipes, connections and app graph with ease and flexibility.

 ### Top level goals